shadikhasan/weather_fetch/README.md

 # Weather Fetch

-A simple Python package to fetch weather data from the OpenWeatherMap API.
+A simple Python package to fetch weather data using the free Open-Meteo API (no API key required).

 ## Installation
 ```bash